JP/EN

 Co-listing

-Co-listing of Service-Learning (SL) Course for following majors is applicable from 2020, so units of SL course will be counted as the graduation requirements for these majors.
-This will strengthen the relations between SL and majors in ICU, and students could apply their learnings and research on campus to service activities.
+Co-listing of Service-Learning (SL) Course for the following majors is applicable from 2020, so units of the SL course will be counted as the graduation requirements for these majors.
+This will strengthen the relations between SL and majors in ICU, and students could apply their learning and research on campus to service activities.

 Course